From complex microstructures

 Experimental validation that consolidates the model and de-risks the next design iterations.

-Process validation and advanced materials
+Process validation, quality control and advanced materials

-The SensiTips approach
+SensiTips approach

 Measured outputs